2026 Big 12 men's basketball tournament

-The 2026 Big 12 men's basketball tournament is a postseason men's basketball tournament for the Big 12 Conference.
-It will be played from March 10–14, 2026, in Kansas City, Missouri at the T-Mobile Center.
-The winning team will receive the conference's automatic bid to the 2026 NCAA Tournament.
-The tournament will be sponsored by Phillips 66.
+The 2026 Big 12 Conference men's basketball tournament (branded as the 2026 Phillips 66 Big 12 Men's Basketball Tournament for sponsorship reasons) was a postseason men's basketball tournament for the Big 12 Conference.
+It was played from March 10–14, 2026, in Kansas City, Missouri at the T-Mobile Center.
+The winning team, Arizona, received the conference's automatic bid to the 2026 NCAA tournament.

 Seeds

-All sixteen teams will participate in the tournament.
+All sixteen teams participated in the tournament.
 The top eight teams received a first round bye and the top four teams received a double bye into the quarterfinals.

-Teams will be seeded by record within the conference.
-Ties will be broken by head-to-head results, then results vs. the top seed in the conference and going down the standings until the tie is broken.
+Teams were seeded by record within the conference.
+Ties were broken by head-to-head results, then results vs. the top seed in the conference and going down the standings until the tie was broken.